adonisjs/v5-docs/content/cookbooks/testing-adonisjs-apps.md

   - Group tests
   - Ability to write regression tests
   - Allows assertion planning
-- Written in Typescript, so intellisense works out of the box.
+- Written in TypeScript, so intellisense works out of the box.

 ## Setup for AdonisJS